ScepticFlare/crm_backend/README.md

 - File operations
 - Email operations

-The APIs support the application's authentication, authorization, business logic, filtering, sorting, and pagination requirements.
+The APIs support authentication, authorization, business logic, filtering, sorting, and pagination requirements used by the frontend.

 ## Project Structure